dgfitch/dittohead/src/client/README.md

 ## TODO

-- Make the stupid `copy_gauge` size right when it shows up
+- Make clicking cancel not crash the entire program

 ## Packaging